Sol Invicto

 Sol Invicto is an American/British heavy music project, founded by Richie Londres, Eric Bobo of Cypress Hill and Stephen Carpenter of Deftones, joined in the later years by UK drum and bass producer, Technical Itch.
 The group is mostly instrumental and describe their sound as cinematic industrial electronic metal.

 History

 The group was formed in 2008 by Richie Londres and Eric Bobo, who previously worked together on the Spanish hip hop project Cultura Londres.
 Bobo sent a track to Deftones' Stephen Carpenter and the project was born.
 The band remained relatively underground for many years and was joined in later years by the British drum and bass producer Technical Itch.

 The group incorporated in 2017 as private members association; they have never released music to the public.
 They released their first album in 2017 exclusively to members of the "Sol Invicto Comiti".

 In 2023, the band announced on social media it was finalising a deal to release their music to the public on all platforms and still retain the members club.
+This led to public releases starting in 2024 with the debut EP Loosely Aware, followed by reissues (e.g., full Initium ft.
+Zach Hill in 2025), revamps (e.g., instrumental version with XRC), and the ongoing Vault of Shadows weekly Bandcamp series launched in October 2025.

+Richie Londres has emphasized independence in interviews, stating in a 2025 Capital Chaos TV discussion: "I'm open to opportunities and reaching a broader audience, but only on my terms."
+He has described the project's evolution as resisting industry pressures while finding meaning in imperfection and raw creation.